Titles and Roles

 - Cancer Prevention and Control

-Ebrahim Haroon, MD is an Assistant Professor of Psychiatry and Behavioral Sciences at Emory University and Attending Psychiatrist at Emory Healthcare.
+Ebrahim Haroon, MD is Associate Professor of Psychiatry and Behavioral Sciences at Emory University and Attending Psychiatrist at Emory Healthcare.
 He is a member of several institutional and national committees including the Cancer Prevention Control Research Program at Winship Cancer Institute of Emory University, Emory Institutional Review Board and the Awards Committee of Society for Biological Psychiatry.

 Dr. Haroon received his MD and completed his medical residency from the Madurai University Medical College at Madurai Kamaraj University in Madurai, India.
 He completed his training with an internship in psychiatry from Tufts New England Medical Center in Boston, MA and a residency in Psychiatry from Yale University in New Haven, CT.